-- 1) understand the elements of state.
+- 1) Understand the elements of state.

-- 2) know the difference between state and nation.
+- 2) Know the difference between state and nation.

-- 3) familiar with global strategic view.
+- 3) Familiar with global strategic view.

 - 4) express the concept of geopolitics

-Unit-I : Introduction
+Unit-I: Introduction to Political Geography

-- i) Meaning, Nature and Scope of Political Geography - ii) Approaches to the Study of Political Geography - iii) Significance of Political geography
+- i) Meaning, Nature and Scope of Political Geography - ii) Approaches to the Study of Political Geography - iii) Significance of the study of Political geography

-Unit-II : Geographic Elements of the State
+Unit-II: Geographic Elements of the State